docjason/XmlValidate/README.txt

 pre-defined options.
 These are located in the 'bin' directory.

 To run these .bat files you must first run the following command:
-	> gradle setup
+	> gradle install

-This creates 'bin/setup.bat' file, which locates the required jar files and is called by each of the .bat files (e.g. bin/xv.bat).
+This copies dependent .jar to build/libs folder which is used for the classpath in each of the .bat files (e.g. bin/xv.bat).

 To test installation of XmlValidate run the run.bat script at the top-level of the distribution.